 Climate change, also known as global warming or global heating, is the long-term shift in average weather patterns across the world.
 Since the mid-1800s, humans have contributed to the release of carbon dioxide and other greenhouse gases such as methane into the air though industrial, leisure and consumption-based activities.
-This has caused global temperatures to rise which is causing long-term changes to the climate which in-turn is impacting the livelihoods, culture, health and psychologies of people around the world as well as all of Earth's ecosystems and many of its more than human inhabitants.
+This has caused global temperatures to rise which is leading to long-term changes to earth's climate, which in-turn is impacting the livelihoods, culture, health, and psychologies of people around the world as well as all of Earth's ecosystems and many of its more than human inhabitants.

 WHAT IS LOSS AND DAMAGE?

 Loss and Damage is the term used by the United Nations to describe the adverse effect of climate change.
-Loss refers to things that are lost for ever and cannot be brought back, such as human lives or species loss, while damages refer to things that are damaged, but can be repaired or restored, such as roads or embankments.
-The negotiations around Loss and Damage at the UNFCCC COP under the Warsaw International Mechanism (WIM) are particularly important to the nations of the Global South like Bangladesh and Tuvalu, who stand to bear the brunt of climate change because without financial and technical support they will be unable to prevent or reduce the Loss and Damage that they may see in the future.
-However, the nations from the Global North, which includes nations like the U.S. and United Kingdom, has ratified the Paris Agreement, many are blocking any form of financial compensation and are refusing to accept liability for their historic emissions.
+Loss refers to things that are lost forever and cannot be brought back, such as human lives or species that become extinct, while damage refer to things that are damaged, but can be repaired or restored, such as roads or river embankments.
+The negotiations around Loss and Damage at the UNFCCC COP under the Warsaw International Mechanism (WIM) are particularly important to the nations of the Global South like Bangladesh and Tuvalu, who stand to bear the brunt of climate change, because without financial and technical support climate vulnerable nations like these will be unable to prevent or reduce the loss and damage that they may see in the future.
+Although, every nation from the Global North, which includes nations like the U.S. and United Kingdom, has ratified the Paris Agreement, many are blocking any form of financial compensation and are refusing to accept liability for their historic emissions.
 When viewed through a de-colonising lens, the Global North refusal to accept responsibility for its emissions and adequately compensate those who will be worst affected by loss and damage, can be understood as an extension of structural racism that mirrors the colonial power dynamic.

 WHAT IS A FUTURE SCENARIO?

 A scenario is a 'story' speculating upon a possible future or aspects of a possible future.
 Scenarios are not predictions about the future but instead they are hypothetical simulations of possible futures meant to help decision makers become aware of unforeseen problems such as climate change.
-Scenario planning also known as scenarios thinking involves aspects of systems thinking, with many factors combining in complex ways to create sometimes surprising futures via feedback loops.
+Scenario planning also known as scenario thinking involves aspects of systems thinking, with many factors combining in complex ways to create sometimes surprising futures via feedback loops.
 Scenarios describing different amounts of warming are included within the Paris agreement to help governments to understand what actions they need to take to avoid a climatic catastrophe.
 Unfortunately, scenarios have also been created by fossil fuel companies such as Shell, but instead of trying to imagine habitable futures, the scenarios that Shell creates, focus on how the company will profit and play a central roll in any possible future.

 WHAT IS MITIGATION, RESILIANCE AND ADAPTATION?

 The mitigation of climate change is the reduction of emissions by the nations of the world though such things as switching to wind and solar energy power generation, that will thereby reduce total global carbon emissions and therefore the amount of warming that will happen.
 Adaptation means taking steps to deal with the impacts of climate change such as building sea walls or floating houses.
-Building resilience to climate change means that key economic and social systems are climate-proofed for a potentially difficult future through such things as diversifying the livelihoods of those that reside in a community or the crops that they depend upon
+Building resilience to climate change means that key economic and social systems are climate-proofed for a potentially difficult future through such things as diversifying the livelihoods of those that reside in a community or the crops that they depend upon.

 WHAT IS THE CAPITALOCENE?

 Geologists have proclaimed that we have entered a new geological epoch, one that is defined by humanities becoming a geological agent (something that affects the geology of Earth).
-While the official name for this epoch is the Anthropocene, the Capitalocene ( proposed by Jason Moore) is an alternative politically enabled geological descriptor that more aptly points to capitalisms extractivist logic (and the colonial extractivism that preceded it) and to capitalist enterprises (such as ExxonMobil, Unilever, Rio Tinto, Shell and BP) as being responsible for such things as climate change and the sixth mass extinction of species on Earth.
+While the official name for this epoch is the Anthropocene, the term Capitalocene, which has been proposed by Jason Moore, is an alternative politically enabled geological descriptor that more aptly points to capitalism's extractivist logic, the colonial extractivism that preceded it, and to the capitalist enterprises, such as ExxonMobil, Monsanto, Rio Tinto, Shell, and BP, that are responsible for such things as climate change and the sixth mass extinction of species on Earth.

 WHAT IS CLIMATE JUSTICE?

 Climate justice is the term used to frame climate change as an ethical and political issue, rather than one that is purely environmental or physical in nature.
-Owing to the fact that the impacts of climate change will not be borne equally or fairly, between rich and poor, women and men, and older and younger generations it is necessary to shift from a discourse purely focused on greenhouse gases and melting ice caps to one concerned with civil rights and the people, species, ecosystems and communities most vulnerable to climate impacts at its heart.
-A climate just future, would broadly speaking, entail a future in which humanity lives within the limits of the Earth and the rights of all people and nature are recognised and protected.
+Owing to the fact that the impacts of climate change will not be borne equally or fairly, between rich and poor, women and men, and older and younger generations, it is necessary to shift from a discourse purely focused on greenhouse gases and melting ice caps to one concerned with civil rights and the peoples, species, ecosystems, and communities most vulnerable to climate impacts at its heart.
+A climate just future, would broadly speaking, entail a future in which humanity lives within the limits of the Earth and the rights of all peoples and nature are recognised and protected.

 WHAT IS SLOW VIOLENCE?